cnheider/io-touchpad/README.md

         recognizes to a special "stop" signal (type of event)) it also cuts the stream of points if it is too
         long (in time) and sends what he has to symbol_interpreter, this is implemented so that if someone randomly draws shapes on touchpad without intention to send symbol, then he won't overflow memory.
-Currently symbol_interpreter can only count the number of events and write coordinates (it is used as a touchpadlib test).
+Currently symbol_interpreter can only count the number of events and write coordinates of first 10 received (it is used as a touchpadlib test).

 ### Usage